Stop Asking for Feedback. Start Sharing It.

 The Problem with Asking

-Psychological safety doesn’t come from saying the right words but from doing the uncomfortable thing repeatedly and showing your team that nothing bad happened.
+Psychological safety doesn’t come from saying the right words but from doing the harder thing repeatedly and showing your team that nothing bad happened.
 Sharing feedback you’ve received is one of the simplest and most powerful ways to start.

 Sources:

-- Coutifaris & Grant (2021) — “Taking Your Team Behind the Curtain: The Effects of Leader Feedback Sharing,” Organization Science.
+- Coutifaris & Grant (2021), “Taking Your Team Behind the Curtain: The Effects of Leader Feedback Sharing,” Organization Science.

-- Westover (2024) — “How to Create and Maintain Psychological Safety to Ignite Innovation.”
+- Westover (2024), “How to Create and Maintain Psychological Safety to Ignite Innovation.”

 Part of the Lead Humanly series on leadhuman.ai.

 Jay Vergara is an L&D strategist and cross-cultural communication specialist based in Tokyo.
-He writes about leadership, learning, and building with AI at leadhuman.ai and on LinkedIn.
+He is a partner at Peak Potential Consulting and writes about leadership, learning, and building with AI at leadhuman.ai and on LinkedIn.

 You might also like